01 Jun ROLAND DIGITAL PIANOS – REVIEW | 15 Models for 2025 | Update!

 Roland HP704

-Nevertheless, I like the Roland HP704 in its price range for how it looks and how it plays as a piano overall.
-Is it the best digital piano in its price range?
+The Roland HP704 currently sells for $2999 on-line discount price.
+I like the Roland HP704 in its price range for how good it looks and how it plays as a piano overall.
+It is an impressive instrument for all the features & functions it has, but is it the best digital piano in its price range?
 In my opinion the answer is…not necessarily.
-I personally like the new Yamaha Clavinova CLP-745 ($3799) and Kawai CA59 ($3799), and the Casio GP-310 ($4299) because they play and sound more realistic to me for piano sound, piano key action, and pedaling along with more upgraded internal speaker systems.
+I also like the Yamaha Clavinova CLP-835 ($2999) and Kawai CA401 ($3099) because they play and sound very good for piano sound, responsive piano key action, and pedaling along with more upgraded internal speaker systems.
 Check out my reviews of those pianos on this web site.

 Roland RP-701